Vasudevayo/Checking_SSH/README.md

   or
   $ ssh-copy-id user@ipaddress

-  Explaination: Copying the ssh public id to the remote ipaddress. -i is to point at the right key here the public key.
+  Explaination: Copying the ssh public id to the remote ipaddress.
+  -i is to point at the right key here the public key.

     3. Now lets set the remote connection to the remote server using the private key:
   $ ssh -i ~/.ssh/lan user@ipaddress

+###  Explaination: We have already copied the Public key to the remote server using ssh-copy-id now we are matching our Private key to the public key already copied in the remote server.

     4. Check the user to verify that we are working on the remote server: whoami